tedanyao/BOSH-tutorial/bash-tips.md

 BASH_SOURCE is the input array.
 ## ${BASH_SOURCE[0]} vs. $BASH_SOURCE vs. $0
 1. __$BASH_SOURCE__ is more recommended.
-2. $0 is not correct when using "source".
+2. $0 is not correct when using "source". $0 returns the name of the process.
+So if you use "source", it refers to the current bash shell (-bash).
+And if you use "sh", it refers to the filename correctly because the subshell is created from that file.